 Management has a credit policy in place and the exposure to credit risk is monitored on an ongoing basis.
-Credit risk is minimised and monitored via strictly limiting the Group's and the Company's association to business partners with good credit rating.
+Credit risk is minimised and monitored via strictly limiting the Group's association to business partners with good credit rating.
 Credit evaluations are performed on all customers requiring credit over a certain amount.